-As with any community, there are certain rules and etiquette governing behavior on the ProMusa mailing lists to ensure an inviting and friendly online community.
-Lively and candid exchanges are encouraged; however, by joining and using any of the ProMusa mailing lists, you agree to observe the rules and etiquette as outlined below.
+As with any community, there are certain rules to ensure an inviting and friendly online community.
+Lively and candid exchanges are encouraged; however, by joining and using the ProMusa mailing list, you agree to observe the rules and etiquette outlined below.

 - Only post messages on banana, research on banana, or information that is relevant for topical discussions on banana research issues; and stay on topic during follow-up discussions.

-- Do not engage in, contribute to, or perpetuate messages that attack others, or that may offend members of particular racial, ethnic, religious and/or gender groups.
-The discussions on the list are meant to stimulate conversation—not to create contention.
-By using the mailing lists, you agree to be courteous toward other users and respectful of their views and opinions.
-All subscribers will treat each other professionally in all messages sent through the ProMusa mailing lists.
-Use of defamatory, abusive, profane, threatening, or offensive language is strictly prohibited.
+- Discussions conducted with the mailing list are meant to stimulate conversation—not to create contention.
+By using the mailing list, you agree to be courteous toward other users and respectful of their views and opinions.
+Whereas examining evidence, assumptions and ideas is an integral part of the scientific process, personal attacks seeking to tarnish somebody’s reputation are not.
+The use of defamatory, abusive, profane, threatening, or offensive language is strictly prohibited.
+All subscribers will treat each other professionally in all messages sent through the ProMusa mailing list.

 - Do not send personal, commercial, or self-promotional postings.